keu/docs/learn/airflow-kafka.md

 ### ConsumeFromTopicOperator

-The ConsumeFromTopicOperator can be used to create a Kafka consumer to read batches of messages and processes them.
+The ConsumeFromTopicOperator can be used to create a Kafka consumer to read batches of messages and process them.
 You can define the following parameters:

 - `topics`: A list of topics or regex patterns for the consumer to subscribe to i.e. read from.
 - `apply_function`: A Python function that is applied to all messages that are read.